venkatra/lambdasnowflake/README.md

-# Interfacing to snowflake from was lambda
+# Interfacing to snowflake from AWS lambda

 ## SNOWFLAKE DATA WAREHOUSE